Guide juridique

 What are the remedies in case of non-payment of child support?

-In case of non-payment of child support in Belgium, the creditor can approach the Service of Alimony Claims (SECAL), which can advance unpaid amounts up to 175 euros per child per month (amount in 2023).
+In case of non-payment of child support in Belgium, the creditor can approach the Service of Alimony Claims (SECAL), which can advance unpaid amounts up to 175 euros per child per month (amount indexed annually).
 SECAL then undertakes to recover the sums from the debtor.
 The creditor can also initiate a judicial procedure to obtain garnishment of the debtor's income or assets.
 Articles 203 and following of the Belgian Civil Code govern these alimony obligations.
 For personalized advice, consulting a specialized lawyer is recommended.

 Quand consulter un avocat ?